Saibot393/perceptive/README.md

 - Position of active perception indicator: to set the position of the indicator for the lingering active perception
 - Spotting ping duration: to ping new objects that are spotted with an active roll for a certain duration
 - Show perception results: to show the result of own perception rolls in the chat
+- Notify on lingering AP removal: to notify the user when a lingering active perception is removed from an owned token
 - Stealthed token transparency: to change the transparency of spotted tokens

 ### Issues: